5 Passive Income Myths, Debunked

 Many people have the mindset to earn passive income first (be it using a financial vehicle or something else), then pursue whatever they want to do.
 Logically it makes sense.
 Earn passive income first, so that your time is freed from making money.
 With P.I. coming in, you can now pursue whatever you want.

 However, there’s a flaw in this thinking.
-This theory holds true if passive income is something you just spend three months, six months, or even a year to set up, then collect money afterwards.
+This theory holds true if passive income is something you just spend 3 months, 6 months, or even a year to set up, then collect money afterwards.
 The reality, though, is that it isn’t.
-You may get $10 or $20 perhaps, $100 to $200 even, perhaps $300, but that’s not money you can retire off of.
+You may get $10 or $20 perhaps, $100 to $200 even, perhaps $300 if you work like a dog and you’re very sharp in how you do things, but that’s not money you can retire off of.
 To get measurable returns, you need to master yourself in the vehicle you’re using first.
 The 10,000 hours rule applies, and until you’ve done your due work and built yourself to “expert” status, there’s no reason why (huge) P.I. is going to fly your way.

 That’s why I’ve seen so many people burn out trying to earn “passive income.”
-They pick up some financial instrument, join MLMs, sell insurance, learn real estate, create affiliate pages, start a blog, start a random internet business, etc. (nothing against these by the way, just giving examples based on what I’ve seen) all in hopes of securing quick passive income.
-In a matter of a year or two (some even months), they get burnt out (even disillusioned) when they realize that it’s not as easy as it seems.
-Imagine facing rejections, working on something you don’t particularly enjoy, learning about things you don’t really care about, having to network and hustle things that you don’t believe in, etc. plus seeing minimal to no results month after month – it’s really not easy, and it quickly dampens your soul over time.
+They pick up some financial instrument, join MLMs, sell insurance, learn real estate, create affiliate pages, start a blog, start a random internet business, etc. all in hopes of securing quick passive income.
+In a matter of a year or 2 (some even months), they get burnt out (even disillusioned) when they realize that it’s not as easy as it seems.
+Imagine facing rejections, working on something you don’t particularly enjoy, learning about things you don’t really care about, having to network and hustle things that you don’t believe in, etc. plus seeing minimal to no results month after month — it’s really not easy, and it quickly dampens your soul over time.

 And that’s fine if all you lose is time, but there have been many who lost money too — plenty of it.
-The most benign would be money spent in qualification courses and miscellany to start up in the “passive income” vehicles, and the worst would be losing a chunk – if not all — of your life savings in stocks / bad investments (and this has happened to too many people I know, unfortunately — all smart people too, and it wasn’t that they were “stupid” or “unskilled” but that some financial instruments just can’t be profited from ultimately).
+The most benign would be money spent in qualification courses and miscellany to get started in the “passive income” vehicles (some of the so-called passive income vehicles require people to invest money to be a part of the team — go figure), and the worst would be losing a chunk — if not all — of your life savings in stocks / bad investments.
+This has happened to many people I know unfortunately — all smart people too, and it wasn’t that they were “stupid” or “unskilled” but that some financial instruments just can’t be profited from ultimately.

 Truth: Rather than chase after P.I., identify what you like to do, then create a P.I. setup around it.
 This way, you can earn passive income and do what you love, which is really the key to success in a P.I. journey.